 Best and promising practices

 The department’s strategic planning sets the overall direction for the development of programs through a multi-year period for persons with autism, intellectual and related disabilities, brain injuries, and spinal cord injuries in South Carolina.
 Planning is guided by direction from the Governor and the General Assembly, and by our customers’ needs and preferences and how they want to be served.
-It also reflects the department’s responsiveness to national trends, to advocates who promote state-of-the-art services and to citizens who require sound stewardship of their tax dollars.
+It also reflects the department’s responsiveness to national trends, to advocates who promote state-of-the-art services, to service providers and to citizens who require sound stewardship of their tax dollars.
 This provides a framework to guide agency policy and actions in terms of how to organize, fund and evaluate outcomes of services.

 Cross-functional committees which include stakeholders are utilized in the development of agency-wide plans and strategies.
 When changes are being proposed which impact the way services are provided or funded, taskforces or special stakeholder groups are utilized to ensure that all levels of the organization are represented.
 A broad range of individuals serve on these taskforces in order to obtain a full understanding of the issues involved.